bonitasoft/bonita-doc/md/migration-tool.md

 This is due to the fact that improvements in any version of the Migration Tool can affect all supported version of Bonita.
 This change log must be read before [migrating to a newer version of Bonita](migrate-from-an-earlier-version-of-bonita-bpm.md).

+## 2.40.3 - May.
+27th, 2019 ??
+This version of the migration tool migrates Bonita up to version 7.8.4.
+* BS-19346 reduce disk space used when migrating (archived) contract data in version 7.7.0

+## 2.40.2 - May.
+23rd, 2019 ??
+This version of the migration tool migrates Bonita up to version 7.8.4.
+* Configuration: make datasource pool size configurable
+* Logs: introduce timestamp in the log files
+* BS-19267 improve performance when migrating (archived) contract data in version 7.7.0

+## 2.40.1 - April. xxth, 2019 ??
+This version of the migration tool migrates Bonita up to version 7.8.4.
+* BS-19346 fix SQL pagination when migrating (archived) contract data in version 7.7.0

 ## 2.40.0 - April.
 12th, 2019 (Bonita 7.8.4)
 This version of the migration tool migrates Bonita up to version 7.8.4.
 * No bug fix.